Iveta Benešová: 2009

 Benešová started the year by playing the first edition of the Brisbane International.
 She lost in the first round to qualifier Sesil Karatantcheva.
-A week later, Benešová lost in the final of the tournament in Hobart to fellow-Czech Petra Kvitová.
+A week later, Benešová lost the final of the Hobart International to fellow-Czech Petra Kvitová.
 At the Australian Open, she lost in the second round to eventual semifinalist and fourth-seeded Elena Dementieva.

 Immediately after Australian, Benešová played in front of her home crowd in the Fed Cup tie against Spain.
 Despite losing her singles rubber to Nuria Llagostera Vives, the Czech team advanced to the semifinals after winning the tie 4–1.

 At the Open GdF Suez in Paris, she lost in the first round to world No. 1, Serena Williams.
 Benešová then reached the semifinals of the tournament in Acapulco, a clay-court event.
 In the quarterfinals, she beat Mathilde Johansson, before losing to defending champion Flavia Pennetta.

 On 6 April 2009, Benešová achieved her career-high singles ranking of world No. 25.

-Seeded 6th at the first edition of the Monterrey Open, she beat fellow Czech Barbora Záhlavová-Strýcová in the quarterfinals before losing in the semifinals to unseeded Li Na.
+Seeded 6th at the first edition of the Monterrey Open, she beat fellow Czech Barbora Záhlavová-Strýcová in the quarterfinals, before losing in the semifinals to unseeded Li Na.

 Benešová fell to Ana Ivanovic in the third round of the French Open.

 At Wimbledon, she beat Katie O'Brien, before falling to Jelena Janković in the second round.

 2010

 In singles, she defeated Simona Halep in the final of the Morocco Open to win her first WTA Tour trophy since 2004.

-In doubles, she has won three titles.
+In doubles, she won three tournaments.
 Along with Barbora Záhlavová-Strýcová, she grabbed the titles in Paris as their opponents Cara Black and Liezel Huber withdrew and Monterrey defeating Anna-Lena Grönefeld and Vania King.
-Partnering with Anabel Medina Garrigues, Benešová won Fes, making her winning both singles and doubles in the tournament.
+Partnering with Anabel Medina Garrigues, Benešová won in Fes, making her winning both singles and doubles there.